mqnc/ometa-cpp/readme.md

 * things in `{curly braces}` are written in C++ (with some extensions like `$` for `value`);
 * `{curly braces}` code can either be a single statement or a complete function body; the parser assumes the former if there is no `return` and no `;` inside (so lambdae cannot appear in the single statement notation).
 * all alternatives in a prioritized choice must return the same type
-* see `ometa-cpp.ometa` for details, it describes itself
+* see `ometa.ometa` for details, it describes itself

 ## Contribute